infinum/JS-React-Example/README.template.md

 ### Running the app

-To run the app, you can simply run `npm start`.
+To run the app, you can simply run `[TODO:NPM_START_COMMAND]`.
 This starts the application in the environment dependent on your environment setup.

 ### Building the app